 Prior to rounding, quickly approximate what the rounded value should look like.
 This guarantees the final rounded number and helps to prevent mistakes.

-Applications of Rounding Decimals
+Where You Use Applications of Rounding Decimals

 Rounding decimals has several practical uses; it's not merely a math problem.
-Rounding decimals is in handy in the following typical situations:
+Rounding decimals is handy in the following typical situations:

 -